f5devcentral/f5-agility-labs-cert/docs/class2/modules/module04.rst

       }
    }

 c.
+Select **FINISHED**

+d.
 Note the highlighted content, hover the pointer over HTTP_REQUEST and HTTP::uri to get information on the event and command.

 3. Go to **Local Traffic > Virtual Servers** and open the **secure_vs**